Dinckle History, Family Crest & Coats of Arms

 The surname Dinckle was first found in Bavaria, where this family became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name Dinkle became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System.
 Ancient chronicles first mention one Burkart der Dinkel of the town Villgenau in the year 1370.

-Important Dates for the Dinckle family
+Early History of the Dinckle family

 This web page shows only a small excerpt of our Dinckle research.
 Another 108 words (8 lines of text) covering the years 1802, 1858, 1827, 1843, 1846, 1935, 1889, 1910, 1892, 1909, 1912 and 1914 are included under the topic Early Dinckle History in all our PDF Extended History products and printed products wherever possible.